 Machine learning’s ability to reliably and efficiently solve labor-intensive problems have made it an extremely valuable tool for data scientists, and in this course, learners will gain knowledge in the three main subfields of machine learning: supervised learning, reinforcement learning, and unsupervised learning.
 The emphasis of the course is on practical and theoretical understanding of the most widely used algorithms (neural networks, decision trees, support vector machines, Q-learning), and it addresses connections to data mining and statistical modeling.
 A strong foundation in probability, statistics, multivariate calculus, and linear algebra is highly recommended for learners interested in enrolling.

-Statistical Modeling for Data Science (All 3 courses will be live for the May-June session)
+Statistical Modeling for Data Science (All 3 courses live)

 The application of statistical models allows for more strategic interpretation of data.
 Statistical modeling is widely used by data scientists and analysts to identify relationships, make predictions, and create visualizations.
 This course offers learners the opportunity to continue building expertise with essential statistical techniques.
 Topics include modern regression analysis, analysis of variance (ANOVA), experimental design, nonparametric methods, and an introduction to Bayesian data analysis.
 There is a continuing emphasis on application in the R programming language.